bimdata/javascript-api-client/docs/ModelApi.md

 ## createBuilding

-> Building createBuilding(cloudPk, modelPk, projectPk, data)
+> InlineResponse201 createBuilding(cloudPk, modelPk, projectPk, data)

 Create a building of a model